UMF — Universal Machine Format¶

 - Sovereignty-first: every artifact can be built from source with zero network dependencies.
 Registries and caches accelerate but are never required.

-- Composable supply chain: individual components (kernels, bootloaders, rootfs) are independently versioned OCI artifacts that the builder resolves through a uniform pull-or-build pipeline.
+- Composable supply chain: individual components (kernels, bootloaders, rootfs) are independently versioned OCI artifacts the builder resolves through a uniform pull-or-build pipeline.